revanthstrakz/rahulpnath/content/blog/azure-ad-custom-attributes-and-optional-claims-from-an-asp-dot-net-application.markdown

 <img src="../images/AzureAd_idToken.png" class="center" alt="Id token returned" />

 With the optonalClaims set, the web application is all set to go.
 For an authenticated user (with the extension property set), the extension property is available as part of claims.
-The claim type will be '_extn.employeeCode<optionalEnvironmentNam>_'.
+The claim type will be `_extn.employeeCode<optionalEnvironmentNam>_`.
 The below code can be used to extract the employee code from the claim.

 ```csharp
 public static string GetEmployeeCode(this ClaimsPrincipal claimsPrincipal)